So, you’ve finally decided to fulfill a lifelong dream and buy your own home…

 With a variable rate, the interest rate you pay will fluctuate with the rate of the market.
 Usually, this will not modify the overall amount of your mortgage payment, but rather change the portion of your monthly payment that goes towards interest costs or paying your mortgage (principal repayment).
 If interest rates go down, you end up repaying your mortgage faster.
 If they go up, more of the payment will go towards the interest and less towards repaying the mortgage.
 This option means you may have to be prepared to accept some risk and uncertainty.

-protected (or capped) variable rate is a mortgage with a variable interest rate that has a maximum rate determined in advance.
+A protected (or capped) variable rate is a mortgage with a variable interest rate that has a maximum rate determined in advance.
 Even if the market rate goes above the determined maximum rate, you will only have to pay up to that maximum.

 Use the Mortgage Payment Calculator to find how much and how often your payment will be.
 Compare options and find one that's right for you.